Inside the Monk's Cave

 |The author in the monk's cave before his return home.

 After graduating from the University of Delaware, Paul King moved to Thailand, where he lived for three years.
 He studied Thai language at Thammasat University in Bangkok, and taught secondary English as a Foreign Language for two years in the southern province of Trang, before returning home to Long Beach Island, New Jersey in 2012.
-Having survived the floodwaters of Hurricane Sandy, his first novel will be available for consideration in Summer 2013.
+Having survived the floodwaters of Hurricane Sandy, his first novel will soon be available.